 And by “mobile friendly” we mean your site works well enough on mobile phones and tablets to meet a new standard Google will enforce starting April 21, 2015.
 After that time, mobile friendly web pages will float up to the higher positions on Google search results and mobile unfriendly pages…well, nobody knows for sure but legend has it that they get thrown Beyond the Wall to have their search rankings torn apart by the White Walkers.
-You should do the following and soon:
+If you’re wondering how to check if your website is mobile friendly, you should do the following and soon:

 1. Look at your site on a mobile phone